janvda/balena-google-assistant/README.md

 ## STEP 2: deploy this balena application.

-1. Follow the standard instructions to create and deploy balena application  = amongst others:  (fork and) clone this github repository, create the git remote for this balena application and then do a `git push balena master` (or similar command)
+1. Follow the standard instructions to create and deploy a balena application  = amongst others:  (fork and) clone this github repository, create the git remote for this balena application and then do a `git push balena master` (or similar command)
 2. As you have not set any service variables you will see errors in the log files.
 3. Set the following service variables using the balena dashboard.